 The main content of this page starts here

-Wild Service Tree Rare tree species
+Wild Service Tree Wild Service Tree

 The Wild Service Tree (Sorbus torminalis L.) is considered endangered throughout Germany.
 This assessment is based above all on the regionally limited distribution of the Wild Service Tree and its occurrence in small to moderate proportions in oak forest communities, which are often replaced by beech in the course of near-natural forest management.